Spirit of Enniskillen Trust

-The Charity ran for over 20 years and won The Guardian UK Charity of the Year in 2011.
+The Charity ran for over 20 years and won The Guardian's UK Charity of the Year award in 2011.
 It was wound up in 2013 because of a growing and unsustainable deficit in the organisation's pension provision.

 History

 The Trust was established in the aftermath of the Provisional Irish Republican Army (PIRA) bombing of the centotaph in Enniskillen on Remembrance Sunday, 8 November 1987, which killed 11 people.
 The atrocity could have provoked a wave of revenge attacks, but the Trust built itself on the words and deeds of Gordon Wilson, who lost his daughter Marie (aged 20) in the explosion.
 The BBC has described the bombing as a turning point in The Troubles, and an attack that shook the IRA "to its core".
 Pivotal to turning point was Wilson's reaction to the murder of his daughter Marie in an interview that he gave to the BBC only hours after her death.
 Wilson forgave the terrorists and said he would pray for them.
 He also begged that no-one took revenge for Marie's death and pleaded with Loyalists not to do so.

 Despite his sadness at her death, Mr Wilson said in a BBC television interview:

 'I bear no ill will.
 I bear no grudge.
 Dirty sort of talk is not going to bring her back to life.
 She was a great wee lassie.
 She loved her profession.
 She was a pet.
 She's dead.
 She's in heaven and we shall meet again.
 I will pray for these men tonight and every night.'